Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 # TODO
 - ~~Make a script that generates a GitHub action file which runs all files of a directory~~
-- Check if input is an actually existing text file
 - add option for folder name as the source language - to translate multiple files from multiple languages
+- Add Audio to (Reverso class and) Anki Cards
 - Add the Implements
-- Add Audio to (Reverso class and) Anki Cards
 - add monolingual mode (with dictionaries) for advanced vocabulary
+- (Check if input is an actually existing text file)

 # How to use
 All of the words you want to translate have to be in a text file with one word per line!